...

 Early intervention is best, so always seek advice if you’re experiencing TMD symptoms.

 Massaging the jaw muscles with gentle, circular motions can help relieve tension and reduce joint and myofascial pain.
-However, we recommend seeing your physio to determine whether this is suitable and learn the correct technique.
+We recommend seeing your physio to learn the correct technique.

 A simple jaw-opening exercise may help improve jaw mobility and strengthen the muscles surrounding the TMJ.
 Place your thumb under your chin and gently press down, opening your mouth against the resistance.
 Hold this position for a few seconds, then close your mouth slowly.
 Again, seek the advice of your physio before attempting this exercise.